-- Liver function tests (LFTs), which are blood tests that can show evidence of gallbladder disease.
+- Liver tests (LTs), which are blood tests that can show evidence of gallbladder disease.

 - A check of the blood's amylase or lipase levels to look for inflammation of the pancreas.
 Amylase and lipase are enzymes (digestive chemicals) produced in the pancreas.

 - A complete blood count (CBC), which looks at levels of different types of blood cells such as white blood cells.
 A high white blood cell count may indicate infection.

 - The use of ultrasound testing which uses sound waves to image and make a picture of the intra-abdominal organs including the gallbladder.